clairesunstudio/clairesun-netlify-app-new/src/pages/about/index.md

     products for the public good.
-I work cross-functionally and wear multiple hats on project teams — from planning and gathering requirements, UX research and designing mockups, prototyping and development, to usability testing and iterations.
-Additionally, I'm specialized in data visualization and storytelling, providing accessible and inclusive design solutions, and managing design system. "
+I work cross-functionally and wear multiple hats on project teams — from planning and gathering requirements, UX research and designing mockups, prototyping and development, to usability testing and continuous iteration.
+Additionally, I'm specialized in data visualization and storytelling, designing for accessibility, and building and managing design systems. "
   Title: Hybrid UX Designer + Developer, Design System Evangelist, Creative
     Technologist
   title: Hybrid UX Designer + Developer, Design System Evangelist, Creative